Hydrostatic equilibrium: Astrophysics and planetary science

-If the star has a massive nearby companion object then tidal forces come into play as well, distorting the star into a scalene shape when rotation alone would make it a spheroid.
+If the star has a massive nearby companion object, tidal forces come into play as well, which distort the star into a scalene shape if rotation alone would make it a spheroid.
 An example of this is Beta Lyrae.

 Hydrostatic equilibrium is also important for the intracluster medium, where it restricts the amount of fluid that can be present in the core of a cluster of galaxies.